AlexiusThomas/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-Higher order function takes another function as an argument and a callback function passed to another function to be used in the function.
+Higher order function takes another function as an argument  and/or returns a function to its callers.

+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.